 Skin lesions, edema on the face, lips, tongue, throat, and difficulty breathing.

 Fenofibrate should not be used in patients with known hypersensitivity to fenofibrate or fenofibric acid.

-Fibrates increase the risk of myopathy and have been associated with rhabdomyolysis, especially in those patients who are elderly, suffer from diabetes, kidney failure or hypothyroidism , the risks of severe muscle toxicity seem to increase.
+Fibrates increase the risk of myopathy and have been associated with rhabdomyolysis, especially in those patients who are elderly and have diabetes, kidney failure, or hypothyroidism; the dangers of severe muscle toxicity seem to increase.

-Fenofibrate in doses equivalent to 107 mg to 160 mg per day have been associated with increases in serum transaminases.
+Fenofibrate in doses equivalent to 107 mg to 160 mg per day has been associated with increased serum transaminases.

 Elevations of serum creatinine have been reported in patients treated with fenofibrate.

 These elevations tend to return to the baseline after discontinuation of fenofibrate treatment.

 Fenofibrate can increase cholesterol secretion in the bile, which causes cholelithiasis.

 Studies of the gallbladder should be indicated in those patients in whom cholelithiasis is suspected.